Duchy of Nassau: End of the Revolution

 The Nassau Parliament met for the first time on 22 May 1848.
 Over the summer, groupings based on the Left-Right schema began to appear in the parliament.
 The unrest in Nassau was not calmed after the elections.
 In July 1848, it reached a new crisis point, with physical clashes on the right of the Duke to veto decisions of Parliament.
 While the left wing in the Parliament did not recognise this power, the right wing and the Ducal government insisted on it.
 Soon this dispute led to unrest among the general population.
 Finally, Hergenhahn called in Prussian and Austrian troops from Mainz, who put down the riots in Wiesbaden.
 In September, after fighting in the streets in Frankfurt, Federal troops occupied part of the Taunus.

 In parallel with the Parliament, the landscape of political societies and publications also began to develop a firmer ideological divide and became increasingly active.
 Many petitions and rallies took place in the second half of the year.
 The Freie Zeitung became the mouthpiece of the left wing of the National assembly over the course of the summer and frequently criticised the governments of Prussia and Nassau.
 The Nassauische Allgemeine abandoned strict neutrality and transformed into a supporter of a constitutional monarchy, as did the Weilburg Lahnbote.
 Even in 1848, an abatement of the revolutionary force was notable.
 Except for the Freie Zeitung and the Allgemeine all papers ceased publishing in the second half of the year, because sales rapidly dropped and the Ducal government began to suppress the press.
 As a result of these developments, the Nassauische Allgemeine became increasingly dependent on the Ducal government for money and content.
 From the end of 1849, there was again a comprehensive censorship regime.

 The political societies, which had formed by autumn 1848, mostly took up democratic positions, including explicitly political clubs, but also many sports clubs and workers' clubs.
-On 12 November, the democratic societies joined together as the Kirberger Union, which was to serve as an umbrella organisation.
+On 12 November, the democratic societies joined as the Kirberger Union, which was to serve as an umbrella organisation.
 As the reaction against the revolution began, there were many new foundations, so that by the end of 1848, there were around fifty organisations in the Kirberger Union, many with their own sub-organisations.
 In the following months however, the democratic movement collapsed rapidly.
 After the middle of 1849, there were no active democratic societies.
 A few societies were formed, supporting constitutional monarchy.
-They gained an over-arching structure on 19 November 1848, when the Nassau and Hessian constitutional societies named themselves the Deutsche Vereine (German Society) as an umbrella organisation with its base in Wiesbaden.
+They gained an overarching structure on 19 November 1848, when the Nassau and Hessian constitutional societies named themselves the Deutsche Vereine (German Society) as an umbrella organisation with its base in Wiesbaden.